Aditi0521/Aditi0521/readme.md

 ❏Open your web browser and navigate to http://localhost/your-folder-name.
 Replace "your-folder-name" with the actual name of the folder you copied to htdocs.
 If everything is set up correctly, you should see your PHP application running.

-Import Medzone.sql into phpMyAdmin:
+❏Import Medzone.sql into phpMyAdmin:

-❏Open your web browser and go to http://localhost/phpmyadmin.
+Open your web browser and go to http://localhost/phpmyadmin.
 Log in if required.
 Create a new database named "Medzone" or choose an existing database.
 Click on the "Import" tab, choose the "Browse" button to select the Medzone.sql file provided, and then click "Go" to import the database.